Nick at Nite international versions: Japan

 In Japan, Nick at Nite aired weeknights from 9:00pm until 6:00am.
 The block premiered on August 4, 2008 and ceased on September 30, 2009 when Nick Japan went defunct.
 Shows included The Addams Family, Charles In Charge, Gilligan's Island, Bewitched, The Lucy Show, The Brady Bunch, The Dick Van Dyke Show and Sanford and Son.

-India & Bangladesh
+India and Bangladesh

 The block was started in 2008 branded as Nick at Nite Family Time.
 Airing from 8pm to 11pm, it consisted of Drake and Josh, Ninja Hattori, Perman and SpongeBob SquarePants.